msrparadesi/robocat_ws/webserver_pkg/README.md

 ### Prerequisites

-The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the Follow the Leader(FTL) sample project.
-More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
+The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the RoboCat sample project.
+More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.

 The webserver_pkg specifically depends on the following ROS2 packages as build and execute dependencies: